Eugenio J. Marcano F. (English)

 Telegram sent to Marcano in Santiago when he was appointed curator of the herbarium USD

-On March 5, 1955 he was appointed, on the recommendation of Dr. Jiménez, Curator of the Herbarium of the University of Santo Domingo, subsequently occupying the Chair of Botany in the old Faculty of Pharmacy.
-On that same date, he was appointed Professor of Botany and Entomology at the Loyola Polytechnic Institute of San Cristóbal.
+On March 5, 1955 he was appointed, on the recommendation of Dr. Jiménez, Curator of the Herbarium of the University of Santo Domingo, subsequently occupying the Chair of Botany in the old Faculty of Pharmacy, and latter professor of Entomology.
+Almost at that same date, he was appointed Professor of Botany and Entomology at the Loyola Polytechnic Institute of San Cristóbal.

 In 1958 he participated with Doctors Clayton Ray and Stanley Rand, from the Museum of Comparative Zoology of Harvard University in a survey of practically all the caves in the country.
 In this recognition, the remains of a fossil Insectivore new to science were discovered and named by Dr. Patterson as Antillogale marcanoi (later changed to Solenodon marcanoi), the first biological species to bear the name of Professor Marcano.